 This option has the added benefit of being earth-friendly since you are recycling and reusing gear!
 It’s most helpful if you know exactly what you’re looking for, otherwise it can get a little overwhelming to peruse shops and online forums.

-Obviously, right now it’s harder to shop in person thanks to coronavirus.
-There’s a local shop in Denver called Wilderness Exchange that I highly recommend for normal times (I’m personally not comfortable shopping indoors yet, so I can’t in good faith tell you to do that).
+Right now it’s harder to shop in person thanks to coronavirus.
+There’s a local shop in Denver called Wilderness Exchange that I highly recommend for normal times (I’m personally not comfortable shopping indoors at the time of writing this, so I can’t in good faith tell you to do that).

 A quick Google search can tell you whether you have a used gear shop near you, and many shops have pivoted to online sales to make it through coronavirus.